As ACA Repeal Vote Nears, Kansas Debates Expanding Medicaid

 Not anymore.

-In last year's primary and general elections, Kansas voters — frustrated by chronic budget problems caused in large part by income tax cuts that Brownback pushed through the legislature — replaced several conservative incumbents with moderate Republicans and Democrats who promised to stabilize the state's finances, fund public education and push for Medicaid expansion.
+In last year's primary and general elections, Kansas voters — frustrated by chronic budget problems caused in large part by income tax cuts that Brownback pushed through the Legislature — replaced several conservative incumbents with moderate Republicans and Democrats who promised to stabilize the state's finances, fund public education and push for Medicaid expansion.

 Coalitions energized by the influx of new lawmakers wasted little time in making good on those promises.
 The Kansas House recently passed an expansion bill by a margin close to what would be needed to override a Brownback veto, should it come to that.